ntrezowan/the-plain/_posts/2019-12-19-configuring-gpg-encryption-decryption-for-file-transfer.md

         gpg --armor --output public_key.cer --export 'user1@example.com'

-6. If you want to export your private key, do the following;
+6. If you want to export your private key for backup purposes or anything else, do the following;

         # gpg --armor --output private_key.asc --export-secret-keys 'user1@example.com'